Captain Triumph

-Captain Triumph is a superhero from the Golden Age of Comics who first appeared in Crack Comics #27, published in January 1943 by Quality Comics.
-He continued to appear until the end of the series with issue #62 (Sept 1949).
+Captain Triumph is a superhero from the Golden Age of Comics who first appeared in Crack Comics #27 (January 1943) which was published by Quality Comics.
+He continued to appear until the end of the series in Crack Comics #62 (September 1949).

 The character was later obtained by DC Comics, though by that time he had already lapsed into the public domain.
 Some of his Golden Age adventures were reprinted by AC Comics in the Men of Mystery anthology.
 He is not to be confused with another DC Comics property named Triumph.

-A version of Captain Triumph appears in the second season of the DC Universe series Peacemaker, portrayed by David Denman.
+An original version of the character appears in the DC Universe series Peacemaker.

 Creative teams

-The identity of the writer is not remembered, but as the series opens, the artist is Alfred Andriola, former assistant to Milton Caniff on Terry and the Pirates (Andriola had also drawn a newspaper comic based on author Earl Derr Biggers's famous character Charlie Chan).
-He stays with Captain Triumph a mere six months, leaving to create Kerry Drake.
+Alfred Andriola was initially the artist on Captain Triumph, with the writer remaining unknown.
+Andriola only remained with Captain Triumph for six months, leaving to work on Kerry Drake.
 The artists in the middle issues of Captain Triumph's Crack Comics run are mostly a matter of conjecture, as Golden Age artists frequently did not sign their work.
-Beginning in Crack Comics #46 and ending only with the book's cancellation, Captain Triumph's adventures are penciled and inked for a 17-issue run by Reed Crandall.
+Beginning in Crack Comics #46 and ending with the book's cancellation, Captain Triumph's stories were penciled and inked by Reed Crandall.

 Costume

 The cover to Crack Comics #54, one of only four times the character was shown with light blue jodhpurs; art by Reed Crandall.

 Captain Triumph has a minimal costume consisting of a plain, red, short-sleeved, crew neck T-shirt, ordinary white jodhpurs, a brown belt, brown riding boots, and no mask.
 Comic book historian Don Markstein commented: "By the time Cap appeared in 1943, the tide of superhero comic book characters was receding somewhat.
 Captain Triumph's costume was just enough to get across the idea he was a superhero, but since the genre was fading did not emphasize the fact".

-Captain Triumph belongs to that select class of superheroes who, like Superman, is never recognized in his superhero identity, even when being seen, by the same person, as Captain Triumph immediately after being seen as Lance Gallant and vice versa – despite the fact that he wears no mask and does not even have Clark Kent's glasses to disguise his face.